PhucNguyen1905/BKPhone/README.md

 Default action for each Page/Controller is **GetPage** function

-For Register: Using bcrypt php (password_hash) to hash password
+For Register: Using md5 to hash password

 Role for user:
 - 1: User